gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she grabbed a pawful of mud and threw it at the tentacle.
 "Hah!
 Whoa!"
-She ducked and rolled under it, then rolled again as it slapped the ground.
+She ducked and rolled under it, rolling again as it slapped the ground.

-Dockety took hold of the inner door with its claw manipulator, placed one metal foot on the wall, and shoved.
+Dockety took hold of the inner door with its claw manipulator, placed one metal foot on the wall, and pulled.
+Its motors whined.
 The door scraped open another few millimeters.

 "Keep going!"